erla5605/quiz-app-mprog/README.md

 # quiz-app-mprog
-Quiz App för mprog
+Quiz App for mprog

-En quiz app för kursen mprog
+A quiz app for the course mprog